microsoft/fluentui-react-native/packages/experimental/Button/src/CompoundButton/SPEC.md

 The `CompoundButton` component has three slots, or parts.
 The slots behave as follows:

-- `root` - The outer container representing the `Button` itself that wraps everything passed via the `children` prop.
+- `root` - The outer container representing the `CompoundButton` itself that wraps everything passed via the `children` prop.
 - `icon` - If specified, renders an `icon` either before or after the `children` as specified by the `iconPosition` prop.
+- `contentContainer` - An inner container which wraps the text of the control.
 - `content` - If specified, renders the first entry of `children` as text.
+- `secondaryContent` - If specified, renders `text`, usually in a smaller font than the `content` slot to show that it is descriptive text.

 The slots can be modified using the `compose` function on the `CompoundButton`.
 For more information on using the `compose` API, please see [this page](../../../../framework/composition/README.md).